WFSB: News operation

 WFSB presently broadcasts 41 1/2 hours of news per week (with 6 1/2 hours each weekday and 4 1/2 hours each on Saturdays and Sundays).
 WFSB has been far and away the ratings leader in the Hartford–New Haven television market for as long as it has been a CBS affiliate, with WTNH and WVIT regularly switching between a distant second and third place.
-In addition to its local newscasts, the station has a Sunday morning news program called CT '25 with Eric Parker at 8:30 a.m.
+In addition to its local newscasts, the station has a Sunday morning news program called CT '26 with Eric Parker at 8:30 am.
 During the May 2011 sweeps, the program (then known as Face the State) had ratings above that of the national Sunday shows, including NBC's Meet the Press and ABC's This Week.

 On February 28, 2012, WFSB entered into a partnership with The Bulletin in which the two media properties share news footage and stories, along with WFSB providing local forecasts for the Norwich, Connecticut–based newspaper.

-Currently, WFSB simulcasts its weekday morning newscast on WWAX-LD and produces four exclusive weekday newscasts for the low-power station: 7–8 a.m., 12:30–1, 7:30–8 and 10–10:30 p.m.
+Currently, WFSB simulcasts its weekday morning newscast on WWAX-LD and produces four exclusive weekday newscasts for the low-power station: 7–8 am, 12:30–1, 7:30–8 and 10–10:30 pm.